Posted on June 15, 2021

 “The Mason case set the tone for the Hollywood divorces to come.
 Pamela was so grateful she did everything she could to make Marvin Mitchelson a household name.
 Pamela introduced Mitchelson to her divorcing friends…she became his entrée to those rarefied upper brackets of Beverly Hills and Hollywood.
 Pamela hired him eight months later for a 138, 500 breach-of-contract suit against actress Loretta Young on behalf of Pamela’s sixteen-year-old daughter Portland.”

-The Mason case was a first as far as Hollywood divorces go, and a major breakthrough for the career of Marvin Mitchelson.
+The Mason case was a first as far as Hollywood divorces go, and a major breakthrough for Mitchelson’s career.

-Later in 1964, Michelson represented legendary lyricist Alan Lerner’s estranged wife, Micheline in a very contentious custody fight.
+Michelson represented legendary lyricist Alan Lerner’s estranged wife, Micheline, in the couples’ contentious custody fight.

-Mark F. Segal came from a fairly well off Sherman Oaks family.
-His father Harold Segal owned a thriving car business according to his friend racing and stunt car driver, Rex Ramsey.
+Mark F. Segal came from a fairly well off Sherman Oaks family according to Mark’s friend and stunt car driver Rex Ramsey, quoted above.

-Still Mark Segal wasn’t anywhere near the league of My Fair Lady, Gigi and all the rest composer Alan Lerner.
+Still Mark Segal wasn’t anywhere near the league of My Fair Lady and Gigi composer Alan Lerner.

-However both men however did have some things in common that most divorcing men that year didn’t, and that was estranged wives represented by rising lawyer Marvin M. Michelson.
+However, both men did have some things in common that most divorcing men that year did not, and that was estranged wives represented by rising lawyer Marvin M. Michelson.

-The other is being found in contempt of court by failing to pay alimony to these estranged wives.
+The other is being found in contempt of court by failing to pay alimony to the estranged wives.

 Mark’s attorney is Bernard Echt from Sherman Oaks.
 Echt, a few years down the road, would represent the milkman who was being sued by Vincent Bugliosi for suspected impregnation of his wife.
 Strange yet true.

-An initial agreement is reached pretty quickly: Sept.
-18,1964 .
+An initial agreement is reached quickly: Sept.
+18, 1964.
 Mark is required to pay Paige alimony, but only for six months.

 Both parties are ordered to not annoy, molest or harass the other.